anchal-physics/FortranNamelistParser.jl/docs/src/developers/style-guide.md

 If not following, your pull requests may not be accepted.

 !!! info
-    The style guide is always a work in progress, and not all Fortran90Namelists code follows the rules.
-When modifying Fortran90Namelists, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
+    The style guide is always a work in progress, and not all FortranNamelistParser code follows the rules.
+When modifying FortranNamelistParser, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
 If large changes are needed, consider separating them into another pull request.